Utkarsh-soni328/Dead_jokes/README.md

 Contributions are welcome!
 If you have ideas for new features or improvements, feel free to submit a pull request.

-## Contact
+## LinkedIn

-For any inquiries or feedback, please contact us at [contact@example.com](mailto:https://www.linkedin.com/in/utkarsh-soni-75390321b/).
+For any suggestions,inquiries or feedback, please connect with linkedin [Utkarsh soni](https://www.linkedin.com/in/utkarsh-soni-75390321b/).

 ---